Get Featured in Media

 No matter where you end up staying, here’s what you need to know when staying in Shanghai:

-Getting refused at hotels: You may have heard that hotels are not accepting foreign tourists.
+1. Getting refused at hotels: You may have heard that hotels are not accepting foreign tourists.
 I can confirm that I have been rejected multiple times at hotels (local brands), which was super weird!
-However, I’m happy to tell you that this is no longer the case.
+However!
+I’m happy to tell you that this is no longer the case.

-Back then, hotels required a permit to accommodate foreigners, and not every local hotel had obtained this permit, as it involved significant costs and extensive administration.
+Back then, hotels required a permit to accommodate foreigners, and not every local hotel had obtained this permit, as it involved high costs and extensive administration.

 This is why foreigners were rejected; if the hotel didn’t have the right permit, they could face a fine.
 However, this is no longer the case; good to know!

-There are more options to stay in Shanghai besides hotels but the main thing you should know is this: When renting an Airbnb or something similar, you HAVE to register at the nearest police station within 24 hours.
+There are more options to stay in Shanghai besides hotels, but the main thing you should know is this: When renting an Airbnb or something similar, you HAVE to register at the nearest police station within 24 hours after arriving.
 When staying at a hotel, you don’t need to register (they do that for you).
 Please keep this in mind!

 It sounds a bit scary, but I assure you it is not; the police are super friendly (I’ve had countless interactions).
-Just go there, and they will help you, but you might need to use WeChat for translations.
+Just go there, and they will help you, or the host of the Airbnb will help you.

 A busy street scene in an urban area, perfect for those exploring where to stay in shanghai, with pedestrians, police vehicles, and red chinese lanterns hanging outside shops. -copyright-moving-jack.
 Com